hpacheco/ses/labs/Lab3.md

 * Describe the specific vulnerabilities that allowed the attacks:
     - which lines of which code files were responsible for the vulnerabilities?
     - how can the code that led to these vulnerabilities be fixed?
-    - were the vulnerabilities detected by the automated analyses? why do you think that is the case?
+    - were the vulnerabilities detected by the automated analysers? why do you think that is the case?
     - you may patch the code and rerun the analyses. would the analysers no longer report the fixed code as vulnerabilities? why do you think that is the case?